 - Stanson Hall

 - Summit Street

 A personal identification card (Dutchman OneCard) with photograph is issued to each full-time student.
 The card identifies the student as a member of the College community and provides privileged admission to athletic events, the dining hall, library, Lebanon Valley College Sports Center, Yuhas Commons, and access to their assigned residential facility.
 The card must be shown if requested by public safety officers or other College personnel.
-Students must show their ID cards to make charges to their student accounts in the College Store; receive College work-aid checks; use the facilities and services of the Bishop Library; borrow equipment in the Mund College Center; enter the dining halls, dances, and Arnold Sports Center.
+Students must show their ID cards to make charges to their student accounts in the College Store; receive College work-aid checks; use the facilities and services of the Bishop Library; borrow equipment in the Mund College Center; enter the dining halls, dances, and LVC Sports Center.

 Used for identification, the ID card should be carried at all times.
 Failure to show an ID card in response to a request by a College official will result in a judicial/student conduct action.

 Lost or mutilated cards will be replaced at a charge.
-Please protect your card from rubbing against items as that may cause your swipe to not work properly.
+Please protect your card from rubbing against items as that may cause your swipe not to work properly.
 Also, do not punch a hole in your Dutchman OneCard ID or bend your card, as that will immediately disable your proximity chip.
 For assistance with lost or damaged ID cards, contact the Office of Information Technology.
 On withdrawal from the College, the ID card must be returned to the Office of Student Affairs.